cube3power/atsd/rule-engine/overrides.md

 ![https://apps.axibase.com/chartlab/32fcae1a](images/severity-over.png)

-If no override rule matches the window and the alert is then triggered by the default condtion, it is assigned the severity specified on the 'Logging' tab.
+If no override rule matches the window and the alert is then triggered by the default condition, it is assigned the severity specified on the 'Logging' tab.

 ![](images/logging-severity.png)